IGITUGraz/L2L/doc/intro.rst

 Optimizer
 ~~~~~~~~~

-The optimizer subclasses :class:`~ltl.optimizers.optimizer.Optimizer` with a class that contains three mandatory methods:
+The optimizer subclasses :class:`~ltl.optimizers.optimizer.Optimizer` with a class that contains two mandatory methods:

 1. :meth:`~ltl.optimizers.optimizer.Optimizer.__init__`: This is the constructor which performs the duties of
    initializing the trajectory and the initial generation_ of the simulation.
 2. :meth:`~ltl.optimizers.optimizer.Optimizer.post_process` : knowing the fitness for the current parameters, it
    generates a new set of parameters and runs the next batch of simulations.

+And one optional method:

-3. :meth:`~ltl.optimizers.optimizer.Optimizer.end` : Tertiary method to do cleanup, printing results etc.
+1. :meth:`~ltl.optimizers.optimizer.Optimizer.end` : Tertiary method to do cleanup, printing results etc.

 Note that in order to maintain a consistent framework for communication between the optimizer, optimizee, and
 :ref:`PyPet <Pypet-Section>`, we enforce a certain protocol for the above function.
 The details of this protocol